 Starting at 15th level, whenever you make a potion and consume it, you can choose to keep its effects latent until a condition you specify.
 When said condition comes to pass, the potion activates as if you just consumed it, and costs you a reaction.

 You can have a number of potions stored this way equal to your proficiency bonus.
-If the potion has a casting time more than 1 Action, it must remain latent for a minimum duration equal to the casting time first.
+If the potion has a casting time of more than 1 Action, it must remain latent for a minimum duration equal to the casting time first.
 These potions do not incur miscibility, even if consumed at the same time.

 Starting at 18th level, activating a potion on your internal clock costs no reaction.